 Some facts about the France family reunion visa

-Family reunion is one of the first motives of immigration into the EU according to a report from the European Commission¹.
+A family reunion is one of the first motives for immigration into the EU according to a report from the European Commission¹.
 In 2017, 472,994 people were admitted to EU soil for this reason.
 This represents 28% of the first request resident permit emitted.

 In France, according to the 2019 French Ministry of the Interior statistics, 12,066 France family reunion visas were granted.